-- 3. (1) You must, when using or authorising the use by others of the resources of the Authority: - (a) act in accordance with the Authority's reasonable requirements; and - (b) ensure that such resources are not used improperly for political purposes (including party political purposes).
+3.1.
+You must, when using or authorising the others to use by others of the resources of the Authority:

+- 3.1.1. act in accordance with the Authority's reasonable requirements; and - 3.1.2. ensure that such resources are not used improperly for political purposes (including party political purposes).

-(2) You must not:
+3.2.
+You must not:

-- (a) bully any person or carry out any act of harassment.
-For the purposes of this paragraph bullying and harassment shall be construed as follows:- - the Advisory, Conciliation and Arbitration Service (ACAS) characterises bullying as offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.
-Their website contains examples; - (ii) harassment will be have the meaning set out in The Protection from Harassment Act 1997 and other relevant legislation. - (b) intimidate or attempt to intimidate any person who is or is likely to be a complainant, a witness, or involved in the administration of any investigation or proceedings, in relation to an allegation that a Member (including yourself) has failed to comply with this Code; - (c) do anything that compromises, or is likely to compromise, the impartiality or integrity of those who work for, or on behalf of, the Authority; - (d) disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where: - (i) you have the written consent of a person authorised to give it; or - (ii) you are required by law to do so; or - (iii) the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person; or - (iv) the disclosure is: - reasonable and in the public interest; and - made in good faith and in compliance with the reasonable requirements of the Authority; - (e) disclose information which is exempt information within the meaning of Part VA Local Government Act 1972 or The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012; - (f) prevent another person from gaining access to information to which that person is entitled by law; - (g) conduct yourself in a manner which could reasonably be regarded as bringing your office or the Authority into disrepute;
+- 3.2.1. bully any person or carry out any act of harassment.
+For the purposes of this paragraph bullying and harassment shall be construed as follows:- - (a) the Advisory, Conciliation and Arbitration Service (ACAS) characterises bullying as offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.
+Their website contains examples; - (b) harassment will have the meaning set out in The Protection from Harassment Act 1997 and other relevant legislation. - 3.2.2. intimidate or attempt to intimidate any person who is or is likely to be a complainant, a witness, or involved in the administration of any investigation or proceedings, in relation to an allegation that a Member (including yourself) has failed to comply with this Code; - 3.2.3. do anything that compromises, or is likely to compromise, the impartiality or integrity of those who work for, or on behalf of, the Authority; - 3.2.4. disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where: - (a) you have the written consent of a person authorised to give it; or

-- (h) use or attempt to use your position as a Member improperly to confer on or secure for yourself or any other person, an advantage or disadvantage. - (3) Where you have not undertaken training relating to conduct matters, you shall not be able to use this as a defence where a complaint has been made. - (4) You must cooperate with any Code of Conduct investigation and/or determination
+- (b) you are required by law to do so; or - (c) the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees in writing not to disclose the information to any other person; or the disclosure is - (i) reasonable and in the public interest; and - (ii) made in good faith and in compliance with the reasonable requirements of the Authority; - 3.2.5. disclose information which is exempt information within the meaning of Part VA Local Government Act 1972 or The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012; - 3.2.6. prevent another person from gaining access to information to which that person is entitled by law; - 3.2.7. conduct yourself in a manner which could reasonably be regarded as bringing your office or the Authority into disrepute; or - 3.2.8. use or attempt to use your position as a Member improperly to confer on or secure for yourself or any other person, an advantage or disadvantage. - 3.3 Where you have not undertaken training relating to conduct matters, you shall not be able to use this as a defence where a complaint has been made. - 3.4 You must co-operate with any Code of Conduct investigation initiated by the Monitoring Officer and/or their determination.

-Registering Disclosable Pecuniary Interests
+4. Registering Disclosable Pecuniary Interests